 Katie prosecuted a three-handed case involving a ‘crime spree’ of offences committed in June 2019, including a night-time dwelling burglary.
 Pleas were entered on the morning of trial and the first defendant was sentenced to 4 years 6 months imprisonment, the second defendant was sentenced to 3 years imprisonment and the third defendant received a suspended sentence.
 Aylesbury Crown Court.

-Katie is currently being led by Corinne Bramwell of chambers in a multi-handed drugs conspiracy case involving EncroChat evidence.
+Katie is currently being led by Robert Evans (15NBS) in a multi-handed drugs conspiracy case involving EncroChat evidence.
 Snaresbrook Crown Court.

 Katie, led by Tessa Shroff of chambers, prosecuted a multi-handed conspiracy to rob case.
 The case involved a group of males breaking into a property in the middle of the night and demanding money from the occupants.
 One of the occupants of the property was beaten and another was stabbed.
 The first defendant pleaded guilty on day 3 of the trial and the other defendants were all convicted by the jury.
 Basildon Crown Court.